Chart Color Schemes

 Infrastructure

-Strathfieldsaye has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Strathfieldsaye has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
+Changes in local infrastructure significantly affect an area's performance.
 AreaSearch has identified ten projects likely to impact the region.
-Notable projects include Strathfieldsaye Supermarket Site, Emu Rise Estate, Bartels Run Estate, and Bendigo Fields Country Club.
-The following details those expected to be most relevant.
+Notable ones are Strathfieldsaye Supermarket Site, Emu Rise Estate, Bartels Run Estate, and Bendigo Fields Country Club.
+The following details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.